dkallen78/math-trainer/README.md

 ### To-do

+* improve the clarity of the notification screen
 * add more problem types
   * fill out division beyond Fundamentals
   * expand on the introduction to fractions